Suspense

 props.fallback

-fallback works the same as fallback of original React's Suspense.
+fallback works the same as the fallback of React’s original Suspense.

 import { Suspense } from '@suspensive/react'